Lymphoma & related disorders

 Frozen section description

-• Histologic features seen on frozen section are similar to those seen on permanent
+• Histologic features in frozen section are like those observed in permanent sections

 Intraoperative frozen / smear cytology images